 Rearrange Space and Establish Discrete Work Zones

-Rearrange space to maintain 6-foot of distance between individuals and stagger the position of workstations so individuals can avoid sitting opposite each other.
+Rearrange indoor space to maintain 6-foot of distance between individuals and stagger the position of workstations so individuals can avoid sitting opposite each other.
 This may require keeping some workstations empty and/or marking workstations that should not be used.

 Where possible, segment floors and buildings into discrete zones, prevent movement between zones so that individuals stay within a single workspace or on a single floor.
 Confine your movement to the same access routes, bathrooms, etc. Close spaces where individuals congregate, such as break rooms and reception areas.